Restaurants in San Francisco: 3 Key Takeaways

 Employment Context

-These restaurant businesses are a significant part of the local economy.
-For instance, San Francisco’s Mission District alone contains around 900 retail and restaurant businesses employing nearly 5,000 people.
+Restaurants are a major local employer.
+In San Francisco’s Mission District alone, ~900 retail and restaurant businesses support nearly 5,000 jobs.

 Source | SF Restaurant Count | Notes on Inclusion |